-The spin-off will be effected through a pro rata distribution of 80.1% of the outstanding shares of Spinco common stock to holders of WDC common stock in a transaction that is intended to be tax-free to holders of WDC common stock (except with respect to any cash received in lieu of fractional shares) for U.S. federal income tax purposes.
-Each WDC stockholder will receive one-third (1/3) of one share of Spinco common stock for each share of WDC common stock held by such WDC stockholder as of 1:00 pm Pacific time on February 12, 2025, the record date for the distribution.
+The spin-off will be effected through a pro rata distribution of 80.01% of the outstanding shares of Spinco common stock to holders of WDC common stock in a transaction that is intended to be tax-free to holders of WDC common stock (except with respect to any cash received in lieu of fractional shares) for U.S. federal income tax purposes.
+Each WDC stockholder will receive a number of shares of Spinco common stock equal to 80.01% of the total number of shares of Spinco common stock held by WDC as of the distribution date, multiplied by a fraction, the numerator of which is the number of shares of WDC common stock held by such WDC stockholder as of [•] Pacific time on [•], the record date for the distribution, and the denominator of which is the total shares of WDC common stock outstanding as of the record date for the distribution.
 You will receive cash in lieu of any fractional shares which you would have received after the application of the above ratio.
 Stockholder approval of the distribution is not required, and you do not need to take any action to receive the shares of Spinco common stock to which you are entitled as a WDC stockholder.
 In addition, you do not need to pay any consideration or surrender or exchange your WDC common stock in order to receive shares of Spinco common stock.

-We expect Spinco common stock to be approved for listing on the Nasdaq Stock Market LLC ("Nasdaq") under the ticker symbol "SNDK."
+We expect Spinco common stock to be approved for listing on the Nasdaq Stock Market LLC ("Nasdaq") under the ticker symbol "[●]."
 Following the spin-off, we expect shares of WDC common stock will continue to trade on Nasdaq.

-I encourage you to read the attached information statement, which is being made available to all holders of WDC common stock as of February 12, 2025.
+I encourage you to read the attached information statement, which is being made available to all holders of WDC common stock as of [•], 2024.
 The information statement describes the separation and distribution in detail and contains important business and financial information about Spinco.